sarah11918/rainsberger.ca/src/pages/posts/astro-learners-paradise.md

 ---
 # Astro is a learner's paradise!

-My most recent ["experiment"](/experiments/) was to render two identical components, one counter/button written in React (which I know) and one written in Svelte (which I do not know) on the same page.
+My most recent experiment was to render two identical components, one counter/button written in React (which I know) and one written in Svelte (which I do not know) on the same page.
 This was originally going to be a post comparing the two, and that post will happen.

 But, while doing my end-of-the-month photo organizing, I finally got around to listening to [Fred](https://twitter.com/FredKSchott) being [interviewed on devtools.fm about Astro](https://devtools.fm/episode/14)... and THAT's when it really clicked for me that **Astro is the reason I can so easily play around with these various front-end tools, languages and frameworks as a learner**.